cbrun/cbrun.github.io/_posts/2015-11-11-eclipsecon-europe-2015.md

 ---------------------------------------

 All in all a great conference, thanks to the Eclipse Foundation staff and to the community at large for making it happen.
-I'm looking forward for the next one.
+I'm looking forward to the next one.

 Next stop : **SiriusCon** in Paris where I hope we'll meet.
 Did I mention it's  **free** ?
 Well, it is, but it doesn't mean we have infinite rooms so [register now](http://www.siriuscon.org/register.php){:target="_blank"}, **places are limited**!